Connect with 1.3 billion Chinese people.

 If you increase that number to 1000, you’ll already be at 90%, and that’s a huge jump!
 Increase again to just 2500 characters and that lands you all the way at 98%.

-Consider that the average educated Chinese person knows 5000-8000 characters and I think you can start to see how knowing even just 1000 of them, or 1/5 of this amount, already allows you to recognize most of the characters (90%) used in China on a daily basis.
+Consider that the average educated Chinese person knows 5000-8000 characters and I think you can start to see how knowing even just 1000 of them, or about 1/5 of this amount, already allows you to recognize most of the characters (90%) used in China on a daily basis.

 You don’t need to be any type of language genius to get along just fine in Chinese!